dhellmann/pymotw-3/source/urllib.request/index.rst

 ==================

-Arguments can be passed to the server by encoding them with :func:`urllib.urlencode` and appending them to the URL.
+Arguments can be passed to the server by encoding them with :func:`urllib.parse.urlencode` and appending them to the URL.

 .. literalinclude:: urllib2_http_get_args.py
     :caption: